ayalbark/mdef/docs/deliverables/design-studio-1-manifest.md

 ---

-*This manifest reflects my current understanding and will evolve as I continue my journey in the MDEF program.*
+*This manifest reflects my current interests and will evolve as I continue my journey in the MDEF program.*